 Dominique attended Montgomery College to obtain an Associates Degree in Communications and Public Relations.

-Todd Miller is the Director of Compliance at the Trustworthy Accountability Group.
+Todd Miller is the Vice President of Policy and Compliance at the Trustworthy Accountability Group.
 Since 2004, he has been helping companies and advertisers to develop and deploy tools, standards, and practices, to fight against non-compliance in digital advertising.
 In his role with TAG, Todd is responsible for ensuring that members adhere to TAG's best-practices and industry guidelines.

 Prior to joining TAG in 2018, Todd had been the Compliance Officer for several online advertising companies, which independent third parties rated as among the safest in the industry.
 With experience in digital advertising from display and video, social and influencer, to affiliate and search, Todd has created compliance solutions for advertisers ranging from Apple to Zappos.

 Before 2004, Todd was Senior Producer for Web Development and Webmaster for Addictive Media in Santa Barbara, CA, working with clients such as Disney, the United Nations and Sony Entertainment.
 Prior to that, he held a range of roles, including radio disc-jockey and technical support manager.